david-vanderson/dvui/src/backends/render/vulkan/README.md

 swapchain, or submit the frame command buffer yourself.
 Synchronize any separate application queue submissions before DVUI uses the affected resources.

-Application commands are recorded inside the render pass begun by `beginApplicationFrame()`.
-They must obey that pass's attachment layouts and execute before `Window.begin()`.
+Application commands are recorded inside the render pass or dynamic-rendering scope begun by `beginApplicationFrame()`.
+They must obey its attachment layouts and execute before `Window.begin()`.
 Destroy application-owned Vulkan resources before `renderer.deinit()`.

 The native adapter also provides: